How to Handle Manager Burnout in 2024

 Double down on measuring manager engagement

-Engagement is worth measuring among your managers because it can affect productivity, but knowing how engaged your managers are can also help you identify manager burnout quickly.
+Engagement is worth measuring among your managers because it can affect productivity, as much as a 23% increase based on HR research.
+Knowing how engaged your managers are can also help you identify manager burnout quickly.

 Create a system of employee engagement surveys that enable you to understand the challenges managers are facing, as well as how their engagement changes over time.
 It allows you to make swift changes that can have a real impact on overall well-being, including burnout.